ShubhamKrSingh21/movingcar/README.md

 ### Markdown

-Markdown is lightweight and easy-to-use syntax for a styling your writing.
+Markdown is lightweight and easy-to-use syntax and algorithm for a styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted the code block